Engineering Management and Systems Engineering

 The minor in engineering management is intended for students with majors in engineering, engineering technology, computer science, physics, chemistry, mathematics, ocean, earth and atmospheric sciences, or biology.
 Students with majors in other disciplines may also pursue this minor, and they are encouraged to talk with their advisors to determine its appropriateness to their educational objectives.
 The minor develops the skills in team building, interpersonal communications, decision making, ethics and leadership, project management, risk analysis, and quality assurance that employers are increasingly looking for in both engineers and scientists, as well as in other employees in "high tech" organizations.
 The minor also satisfies the University's General Education upper-division requirement.

 Applicants for the minor in engineering management must be juniors or seniors with a declared major and a minimum GPA of 2.00.
 The courses can also be taken by graduate students or other graduates.
-The minor requires completion of 12 credit hours of course work with a minimum grade point average of 2.00 in the courses required for the minor exclusive of lower-level courses and prerequisite courses.
+The minor requires completion of 12 credit hours of course work with a minimum grade point average of 2.00 in all courses specified as a requirement for the minor exclusive of lower-level courses and prerequisite courses.
 A minimum of six hours in upper-level courses in the minor requirement must be taken through courses offered by Old Dominion University.

 The course work for the minor in engineering management involves extensive writing assignments, oral presentations, and group projects, and is designed to develop the skills needed for rapid advancement in either industrial or government organizations.
 Twelve credit hours of course work is required to meet the requirements for the minor in engineering management.
 Students are required to complete three core engineering management classes and one engineering management elective.
 Core engineering management classes include: ENMA 301, ENMA 302, ENMA 401, ENMA 421, or ENMA 424.
 Any ENMA 300- or 400-level class is accepted as an elective for the minor, with the exception of internship or co-op courses.
 Students who intend to complete a master's in engineering management or in systems engineering should take ENMA 420 as part of their minor requirements as it is a prerequisite to the graduate programs.